First and Final Mile Study:

 Transit facility improvements will advance in partnership with RTD.
 Early actions for this project include survey work in the corridor and environmental data collection.

-The SH 119 and SH 52 intersection recommendations are anticipated by May.
+The CO 119 and SH 52 intersection recommendations are anticipated by May.

 SH 119 Membership Meeting: